Protected trees and woodlands

 How are trees protected?

-Under the Town and Country Planning Act 1990 (as amended), Doncaster Council, as local planning authority, has specific powers to protect trees and woodlands in the interest of amenity.
+Under the Town and Country Planning Act 1990 (as amended) with reference to the Town and Country Planning (Tree Preservation)(England) Regulations 2012, The City of Doncaster Council, as local planning authority, has specific powers to protect trees and woodlands in the interest of amenity.
 Tree protection practices are briefly summarised below.
 For more detailed explanations please refer to the central Government Planning Practice Guidance - Tree Preservation Orders and Trees in Conservation Areas.

 A TPO is used to protect selected trees and woodlands if their removal would have a significant negative impact on the local environment and its enjoyment by the public.
 It can be used to protect individual trees, trees within an area, groups of trees or whole woodlands.
 Protected trees can be of any size or species.
 Orders covering a woodland protect all of the trees and saplings within the identified area, including those planted or growing naturally after the Order was made.

-A conservation area is an area designated by the Council because of its special character, architecture or historical importance.
+A conservation area is an area designated by the Local Planning Authority because of its special character, architecture or historical importance.
 There are 46 Conservation Areas in Doncaster and, in recognition of the special contribution that trees can make to the character and appearance of such areas, they are afforded a level of protection similar to that of a TPO.

-In general, the Council must be notified in writing six weeks before any work is carried out to any tree with a stem diameter of 75 millimetres or more so that it has opportunity to assess whether the tree(s) should be made subject to a TPO.
-Any person removing or pruning a tree within a conservation area, without first giving the statutory notification, may be guilty of a criminal offence and liable on summary conviction to a heavy fine.
+In general, the Local Planning Authority must be notified in writing six weeks before any work is carried out to any tree with a stem diameter of 75 millimetres or more so that it has opportunity to assess whether the tree(s) should be made subject to a TPO.
+Any person removing or pruning a tree within a Conservation Area, without first giving the statutory notification, may be guilty of a criminal offence and liable on summary conviction to a heavy fine.

-The following controls are not administered by Doncaster Council but must also be considered:
+The following controls are not administered by the Council but must also be considered:

 The Wildlife and Countryside Act 1981 (as amended by the Countryside and Rights of Way Act 2000) confers protection of habitats commonly found in trees and used by nesting birds, bats and other protected species such as owls.
 Breach of this legislation is investigated by the police.